 One Mortenson division – which specializes in the design and construction of big energy projects within North America – has started recognizing employees who go “above and beyond” in their efforts at jobsite safety with custom minted coins.

-The coins are 1.75 inches in diameter (considerably larger than a half dollar) and they weigh 43 grams (equal to nearly 4 half-dollars).
+The safety coins are 1.75 inches in diameter (considerably larger than a half dollar) and they weigh 43 grams (equal to nearly 4 half-dollars).
 They feature the division’s two initial projects on the coins face – their first self-performed sub-station in Nevada in 2012 and first transmission monopole structure in Oklahoma in 2013.

-“We put them (the projects) on the coins along with the Mortenson Zero Injuries emblem to signify the purpose of the coin, and the Mortenson company values on the back,” explained Davidowski.
+“We put them (the projects) on the coins along with the Mortenson Zero Injuries emblem to signify the purpose of the safety coin, and the Mortenson company values on the back,” explained Davidowski.
 “We also had them engraved with each individual’s name to personalize them.”

-The coins are much like a commemorative plaque, albeit much smaller and more unique.
+The safety coins are much like a commemorative plaque, albeit much smaller and more unique.
 They provide a point of pride and conversation for workers who contributed to upholding the safety of the entire project.
 The coins are “kind of like an honor” says Davidowski.
 “You have to earn it.”

-Davidowski had 250 coins minted by Cincinnati’s Osborne Coinage Company as an initial run, for a cost comparable to a t-shirt or hat.
+Davidowski had 250 recognition coins minted by Cincinnati’s Osborne Coinage Company as an initial run, for a cost comparable to a t-shirt or hat.

 “We have given out 120 or so,” he says of the past two years of the group’s existence.